SciML/Catalyst.jl/docs/src/catalyst_functionality/events_and_callbacks.md

 plot(sol)
 ```

-!!!warn
-    A single event (continuous or discrete) can update the value of either (one or several) species (and variables), or of (one or several) parameters.
-It is not possible for an event to update the values of both species/variables and parameters.

 In the above examples we have modelled a system with a single event.
 In these cases, the `begin end` block is not required, and the event can be provided on the same line as the `@continuous_events` option:
 ```@example dsl_advanced_events
 rn = @reaction_network begin